Mount Glorious day frog

 The Mount Glorious day frog (Taudactylus diurnus), also known as Mount Glorious torrent frog and southern day frog, is an extinct species of frog native to south-east Queensland.
-It has not been recorded in the wild since 1979.
+It was last seen in 1979 and was declared extinct in 2008.

 Description

 Mount Glorious day frogs varied in size, ranging from 22.0-30.6 mm in length.
 Males generally ranged from 22.0-27.2 mm long, while females were slightly larger, ranging from 23.3-30.6 mm.
 The dorsal skin had a grey or brown tone with dark spots or streaks, and was mostly smooth, with some granular texture.
 The abdominal skin was a creamy white or bluish-grey, with occasional grey spots.

 Taxonomy

 Closest living relatives of the Mount Glorious day frog are the Sharp snouted day frog (Taudactylus acutirostris), the Eungella torrent frog (Taudactylus eungellensis), the Eungella tinker frog (Taudactylus liemi), the Kroombit tinker frog (Taudactylus pleione), and the Northern tinker frog (Taudactylus rheophilus).